 Given the size of Holkham Beach, it is also popular with people riding horses.
 The Household Cavalry Mounted Regiment uses this beach during its rural regimental training camp for a few days each summer.

 The beach has some large sand dunes which formed on old shingle ridges.
 They can change quickly especially after storms.
-Depending on the timing of your visit, you might see some dune flowers or even wildlife.
+Depending on the timing of your visit, you might see some dune flowers.

 It’s actually a popular beach for wildlife as you might see seals, lizards, birds, butterflies, and crabs.
-You could even do a safari on foot trekking days on select dates (get more details here).
+There are two hides a bit west of the car park.